 Sex, Love & Hormones

-by Juliet Allen in Sex
+by Juliet Allen in EMPOWERMENT

 Sex is one of our biggest pleasures in life and also one of our biggest pass times.
 Why then, does sex create so much confusion, heartbreak and misunderstanding between lovers?
 The fact is, women and men are completely different when it comes to sex and brain function.